ordergroove/ordergroove-commercetools-connector/docs/diagrams/01-initial-product-load-job.md

-# Initial product load job
+# Initial product load job TODO: update this with the new pagination

 This process is triggered by the job application, as detailed in the [README](https://github.com/gluo-dev/ordergroove-commercetools-connector/blob/main/README.md#installing-the-connector) file.